geopm/geopm/tutorial/agent/README.md

 adjust_platform():

-  If the utilization is out of bounds, the Agent uses the STDERR signal to print a warning.
+  If the utilization is out of bounds, the Agent uses the STDERR signal to print the value.
 Otherwise, it uses the STDOUT signal to print the current idle percent.
+Both controls will be written on every iteration of the control loop, but only one will be adjusted with a new value.

 3. Samples